kalken/ezsh/README.md

 ###Using the dirstack:
 cd - (and then press tab) will show you the latest directories you have visited.
 This stack survives sessions.

+###Using the history search
+Just write the start of a command and press pageup/down to get previous commands entered from history.